aao-fyi/hosts/README.md

 # Hosts
-Host lists for regex-supporting DNS services (Blocky); and browser blockers (uBlock Origin).
+Host lists for regex-supporting DNS applications (Blocky); and browser blockers (uBlock Origin).

 ## Lists
 Each service will have the following lists.
 Replace `.txt` with `.sum` for a SHA-256 checksum for each file.